alexbatesdev/surfing-the-pirate-cove/README.md

  - traefik.example.org

 Traefik will get certificates for the provided domain names.
 At the bottom of the `.env` file you will find the the `STAGING_ENVIRONMENT` variable.
 As long as you are testing the setup, keep this variable, it will trigger the staging environment at Lets Encrypt.
-If you keep tesing on production you will hit the rate limit and get temprary banned.
+If you keep testing on production you will hit the rate limit and get temporarily banned.
 When you are ready for production, just uncomment the line. `acme.json` is the file where Traefik keeps all its certificates.
 Should you choose to create the `acme.json`file your self, remember to `chmod` it `600`.

 If your running into issues with Traefik, change the `LOG_LEVEL` to `debug` to get more detailed logs.